Home

 Maximum size: about 76 mm (Hoover, 2006).

 Natural history: Dendrodoris nigra is a common species found under rocks during the day or crawling in the open at night from the low intertidal to 5 m (16 ft).
 It occurs at moderately protected to moderately exposed rocky sites.
 We've found it associated with a fine-textured, peach-colored sponge and it may be eaten by the xanthid crab, Platypodia eydouxi.
-(Note 1) It lays a bright yellow, spiral egg mass and the eggs hatch in about four days in the laboratory.
+(Note 2) It lays a yellow, spiral egg mass and the eggs hatch in about four days in the laboratory.

 Taxonomic notes: This species is referred to as the "black dendrodoris" in Hoover, 1998 & 2006.
 It was first reported from Hawaii in Pease, 1860 (as Hexabranchus nebulosa).
+The drawing labelled Fig. 96d in Edmondson, 1946 is this species and Doridopsis Macfarlandi Ostergaard, 1955 is a synonym.
+(Kay, 1979) It's listed as Cryptodoris sp. in Ostergaard, 1950.

 Photo: CP: 35 mm: Hekili Point, Maui; March 16, 2009.